 About me

 I don’t fit neatly into any box.
 I am neither fully an academic nor entirely a practitioner, and that “in-between” space often makes me feel like an outsider in the different spaces I navigate.
 But my ability to move between sectors, disciplines, and worlds, despite the challenges (including existential ones) it sometimes brings, is one of my greatest strengths.
-It allows me to translate ideas across contexts, challenge assumptions, and “connect the dots” others might have missed.
+As a consultant, it allows me to translate ideas across contexts, challenge assumptions, and “connect the dots” others might have missed.

 I hold a Ph.D in International Relations from the University of Ottawa and a Master’s degree in Political Science from the University of Montreal.
-In 2023 and 2024, I was a Visiting Research Fellow at the Centre for Eurasian and Russian Studies at the University of Tartu in Estonia.
+In 2023—2024, I was a Visiting Research Fellow at the Centre for Eastern European and Eurasian Studies at the University of Tartu, Estonia.

-Passionate about gender issues in international politics, I have a proven track record in qualitative and fieldwork research, conflict- and gender-sensitive analysis, teaching/facilitation, advocacy, and knowledge translation.
+Passionate about gender issues in international politics, I have a proven track record in qualitative and fieldwork research, conflict & gender analysis, facilitation, advocacy, and knowledge translation.
 My research interests include feminist theories in International Relations, feminist security studies, feminist foreign policy, and global norms, with a regional focus on Eastern Europe, the South Caucasus, and the Balkans.
 I have published numerous peer-reviewed articles, book chapters, and reports on these issues and presented my work to diverse audiences at several international conferences and professional workshops.

-Alongside my PhD, I stayed actively involved in consultancy, events, and initiatives focused on gender policies in Canada and Eurasia.
-As a Steering Committee member of the Women, Peace and Security Network Canada and a member of the Women, Peace and Security (WPS) Advisory Group between 2022 and 2025, I have provided expertise input and policy recommendations to the Government of Canada on the development of Canada's third National Action Plan on WPS.
-As a consultant for Mines Action Canada since 2022, I have worked on a variety of assignments focused on gender, youth, and mine action.
-For example, I wrote a report on women's employment in humanitarian demining and conducted policy-relevant research on gender perspectives in arms control, disarmament & non-proliferation.
-I also recently co-authored a report on digital peacebuilding with the UN Women Europe and Central Asia Regional Office.
-Other clients and organizations I have worked with include the Global Network of Women PeacebuildersRight To Play, and the United Nations Institute for Disarmament Research.
+Alongside my PhD, I was actively involved in consultancy, events, and various initiatives focused on gender policies in Canada and Eurasia.
+As a Steering Committee member of the Women, Peace and Security Network — Canada and a member of the Women, Peace and Security (WPS) Advisory Group between 2022 and 2025, I have provided expert input and policy recommendations to the Government of Canada on the development of Canada's third National Action Plan on WPS.
+Additionally, I have delivered numerous briefings and presentations in a variety of settings (Governments, diplomatic, UN, NGOs, and academia/think tanks).

 I excel at critical thinking and synthesizing large amounts of information under tight deadlines.
 With solid skills in research and knowledge translation, I deliver high-quality, tangible results to the clients I work with.
 Producing timely, policy—and advocacy-relevant research is central to my work.
 I am fluent in French and English and have intermediate proficiency in Spanish and Russian.
-I can also understand the basics of some Slavic languages, as well as Romanian.
+I also have a fair understanding of the basics of other Slavic languages, as well as Romanian.

 Chisinau, Moldova (July 2022)